dhruvhaldar/Windows_XP_VirtualImage/README.md

-# Windows XP Virtual Image for use with VirtualBox or VMWare
+# Windows XP Virtual Image
+- For use with VirtualBox or VMWare